Wake Up Cloud just reached

-In the end, what works for me may not work for you.
-You have to listen to your inner GPS and see what feels right for you, then do that.
+What works for me may not work for you.
+You have to listen to your inner GPS and see what feels right for you.

-When I was starting out, I followed courses and coaching advice to the letter, because I didn’t know much.
-And that was perfect, because when I didn’t know, I had to follow a proven path.
+Starting out, I followed courses and coaching advice to the letter, because I didn’t know much.
+And that was perfect, because when I didn’t know, I followed a proven path.

-But as I gained experience, I started experimenting, and I discovered that how I wanted to do things wasn’t what most people were teaching.
+But as I gained experience, I began experimenting, and I discovered that how I wanted to do things wasn’t what most people were teaching.

-I discovered that I was different, and that I wanted to build a different kind of business.
+I was different.
+I wanted to build a different kind of business.
 So there came a point where I started trusting myself more than external sources.

-This will not happen right away, but as you keep moving forward, you’ll start to trust yourself more and more.
+This may not happen right away, but as you keep moving forward, your trust in yourself will grow.

-If a piece of advice is holding you back, forget about it.
+If a piece of advice holds you back, eliminate it.

 I love what I do.
-I’ve loved these years of blogging, even though they haven’t always been smooth sailing.
+I’ve loved the years of blogging, even though they haven’t always been smooth sailing.

-But the thing I’ve realized is that I don’t really want things to go smoothly.
+But I’ve realized that I don’t want things to go smoothly.
 I don’t want life to be easy.
-I want challenges, because they make me grow.
+I want challenges, because they help me grow.

 Each time I “fail,” I learn something.
 That in turn means that I can pass it on to you.

-So yes, this takes time.
-It often takes a lot longer than you think.
+So yes, building a popular blog takes time.
+It often takes longer than you think.
 If you want to build a blog just because you want the popularity, forget it.

 I enjoy writing this article, and I’m happy right now.
-I still have an intention to grow my business, but I’m right here, right now, and I love it.
+I still have an intention to grow my business, but I’m right here, right now, and my cells are smiling.

 I’ve used guest posting extensively to build my blog, but it doesn’t work in every niche.

 What does work are the core principles.
-For example, guest posting is simply the act of getting in front of someones audience.
-It means getting in front of the people you’re here to serve.
+For example, guest posting is simply the act of getting in front of the right audience.

 You can do that in many different ways.